Prezent/prezent-grid/doc/types/column.md

 ### `property_path`

-A path to a property in the row data.
+A path to a property in the row data or a callback that returns a value.
+The callback is passed the row data as the only argument.
 Defaults to the column name.

 ## Inherited options